 Home » FAQs » Gold Award FAQ's

 1. How do I get my project approved?
-Download the project proposal from the council website and submit it to firstname.lastname@example.org or to Girl Scouts Heart of the Hudson, 3 Neptune Drive, Poughkeepsie, NY 12601.
+Complete the project proposal online.
+There is a link on the council website and you should submit it directly online.
+If you need to submit additional information, you can do so to email@example.com or to Girl Scouts Heart of the Hudson, 3 Neptune Drive, Poughkeepsie, NY 12601.
 You will then be invited to the next Gold Committee Meeting at the location you indicated on your proposal.

 2. What is the difference between the “project proposal” and the “application”?
 Nothing.
 These words are used interchangeably throughout the workbook.
-When you download it from the forms page, you will see it listed as a project proposal.
+When you follow the link to the form on our website, you will see it listed as a project proposal.

 4. What should I expect at the Gold Committee Meeting?
 The initial interview generally takes 15-20 minutes and is your opportunity to share everything you hope to accomplish with your project.
 Please be prepared to explain the sustainability and global aspect of your project, as well as how you plan to obtain your 80 hours.
 The exit interview generally takes 10-15 minutes and is your opportunity to showcase your project.
 Be prepared to talk about your successes, what didn’t go so well, what you learned, and what you would have changed if you could start over.